-We begin this section by proposing the localized planar backbone formation algorithms based on the connected dominating set and the localized Delaunay triangulation.
+We begin this section by proposing the localized planar backbone formation algorithms, based on the connected dominating set and the localized Delaunay triangulation.

-3.1 Formation of Backbone
+A. Formation of Backbone

+Several efficient methods [29], [21], [22], [23], [28] for constructing CDS were developed.
 Previous algorithms for building CDS typically have two phases: clustering and finding connectors (or called gateways).
 The clustering algorithm basically finds a subset of nodes such that the rest of the nodes are visible to at least one of the cluster-heads.
 By definition, any algorithm generating a maximal independent set is a clustering method.
 Various methods can then be used to connect the cluster-heads to form a connected graph.
 For the completeness of presentation, we will review some priori arts on building CDS, MCDS, and localized Delaunay graph.
 We will interchange the terms cluster-head and dominator.
 The node that is not a cluster-head is also called ordinary node or dominatee.
-A node is called a white node if its status is yet to be decided by the clustering algorithm.
+A node is called white node if its status is yet to be decided by the clustering algorithm.
 Initially, all nodes are white.
-The status of a node after the clustering method finishes could be dominator or dominatee.
+The status of a node, after the clustering method finishes, could be dominator or dominatee.

-3.1.1 Clustering
+A.1 Clustering

-Many algorithms for clustering have been proposed in the literature [20], [28], [21], [22], [23], [7], [27], [24], [15], [32], [33], [8].
+Many algorithms for clustering have been proposed in the literature [21], [29], [22], [23], [24], [7], [28], [25], [16], [33], [34], [8].
 All algorithms assume that the nodes have distinctive identities (denoted by ID hereafter).
-We will typically review the ones by Baker [21], [22] and Alzoubi et al. [28], [6].
+We will typically review the ones by Baker [22], [23] and Alzoubi [29].
 For the sake of general description of these priori arts, we will summarize them using our own words.

-The well-known methods for building a dominating set typically use two messages, lamDominator and lamDominatee, and have the following procedures: A white node claims itself to be a dominator if it has the smallest ID among all of its white neighbors, if there is any, and broadcasts lamDominator to its one-hop neighbors.
-A white node receiving lamDominator message marks itself as dominatee and broadcasts lamDominatee to its one-hop neighbors.
+The methods typically use two messages lamDominator and lamDominatee, and have the following procedures: a white node claims itself to be a dominator if it has the smallest ID among all of its white neighbors, if there is any, and broadcasts lamDominator to its 1-hop neighbors.
+A white node receiving lamDominator message marks itself as dominatee and broadcasts lamDominatee to its 1-hop neighbors.
 The set of dominators generated by the above method is actually a maximal independent set since no two adjacent nodes will be marked as dominators.
-Here, we assume that each node knows the IDs of all its one-hop neighbors, which can be achieved by requiring each node to broadcast its ID to its one-hop neighbors initially.
-This protocol can be easily implemented using synchronous communications as done in [21], [22].
+Here, we assume that each node knows the IDs of all its 1-hop neighbors, which can be achieved by requiring each node to broadcast its ID to its 1-hop neighbors initially.
+This protocol can be easily implemented using synchronous communications as did in [22], [23].
 If the number of neighbors of each node is known a priori, then this protocol can also be implemented using asynchronous communications.
-Here, knowing the number of neighbors ensures that a node does get all updated information of its neighbors so it knows that whether itself has the smallest ID among all white neighbors.
+Here, knowing the number of neighbors ensures that a node does get all updated information of its neighbors so it knows that whether itself has the largest ID among all white neighbors.